Spotted-SJSU/Spotted-Game/docs/guides/README.md

 - MySQL database with tables for Users, ChatMessages
 - Authentication using bcrypt password hashing
 - Session management via client-side storage

+## Deployment Guide

+### Deploying to Render.com

+1. Create a new Web Service on Render.com and connect your GitHub repository

+2. Configure the service:
+   - **Environment**: Docker
+   - **Build Command**: Leave default
+   - **Start Command**: Leave default

+3. Set up the following environment variables in the Render dashboard:
+   - `DB_HOST` - Your MySQL database host
+   - `DB_USER` - Your MySQL username
+   - `DB_PASSWORD` - Your MySQL password
+   - `DB_NAME` - Your database name
+   - `DB_PORT` - Your MySQL port (usually 3306)
+   - `PORT` - The port your app will run on (usually 5001)
+   - `NODE_ENV` - Set to "production"

+4. Click "Create Web Service" and wait for the build to complete

+5. Your application will be available at the provided Render URL